gayeongpark/gayeongpark.github.io/_posts/2024-04-11-NOSQL-Cheat-Sheet.md

 2. **Data retrieval inconsistency**

-   **NoSQL databases prioritize speed and availability due to their distributed nature, which can lead to inconsistencies in data retrieval**. **This occurs because data might not be updated simultaneously across all servers**, resulting in different responses based on the server accessed.
+   **NoSQL databases prioritize speed and availability due to their distributed nature, which can lead to inconsistencies in data retrieval**. **This occurs because data might not be updated simultaneously across all servers, resulting in different responses based on the server accessed**.

    **Unlike traditional SQL databases that follow ACID principles (Atomicity, Consistency, Isolation, Durability) to ensure data integrity, NoSQL databases often do not meet the consistency requirement**.
 This means they might not provide the same data consistency as seen in ACID-compliant databases.